PHPixie/ORM/README.md

 // in your config file, more on them later
 $categoryQuery->relatedTo('articles');

-// or all artciles with a category
+// or all articles with a category
 $articleQuery->relatedTo('category');

 // Use logic operators